-- $250,000 limit with PIP medical exclusion(s); this option is for drivers who have qualified health coverage (not Medicaid or Medicare) that covers auto accident injuries.
+- $250,000 limit with PIP medical exclusion(s); this option is for drivers who have qualified health coverage (non-Medicare) that covers auto accident injuries.
 (This option is available if your spouse and other relatives who live with you have qualified health coverage that will cover auto accident injuries.)

 - Opt-out of PIP coverage entirely; however, you, your spouse and all relatives who live with you must have Medicare or qualified health coverage to be eligible.